Adam Henley: Blackburn Rovers

 Ahead of the 2014–15 season, Henley was publicity called out by Manager Bowyer to fight for his first team place in the right–back position.
 In response, Henley said he's determined to fight for his first team place for the new season.
 At the start of the 2014–15 season, he continued to rehabilitate from ankle injury and didn't return until August.
-It wasn't until on 12 August 2014 when he returned from injury, starting the whole game, in a 1–0 defeat to Scunthorpe United in the first round of the League Cup.
+On 12 August 2014 he returned from injury, starting in a 1–0 defeat to Scunthorpe United in the first round of the League Cup.
 Since returning from injury, Henley played out in either the right–back position and left–back position, though he was in competition with Alex Baptiste (and Ben Marshall) and Marcus Olsson respectively.
 Although Henley's impressive display during the side for three matches in October, Henley remained himself behind a pecking order in the first team later on.
 In addition facing his own injury concern, Henley continued to found himself out of the first team between late–December and mid–February.
 During those months, Henley was featured in three matches, all of them were FA Cup against Charlton Athletic, Swansea City and Stoke City.
-It wasn't until on 17 February 2015 when he played his first league match for the first time in two months, in a 1–1 draw against Cardiff City.
+On 17 February 2015 he played his first league match for two months: a 1–1 draw against Cardiff City.
 Henley scored his first goal for Blackburn in a 2–1 win at Sheffield Wednesday on 4 March 2015.
 After this, Henley regained his first team place at Blackburn Rovers for the rest of the season, playing in the right–back position.
 At the end of the 2014–15 season, he went on to make a total of 24 appearances and scoring once in all competitions.